-At her parents’ encouragement, Jennifer quickly adopted hearing device technology and developed an appreciation for the value it brings to her life.
+In 1970, Jennifer was born with a severe-to-profound hearing loss due to congenital Rubella.
+At her parents’ encouragement, she quickly adopted hearing technology and developed an appreciation for the value it brings to her life.

 Jennifer is proud to not only show off her hearing devices, but take the time to discuss them with others and help them understand the reality of hearing loss.

 “Being bold has opened many doors, and because I embrace my hearing aids, it has made it a more welcoming and enlightening experience for others who want to learn more about being hard-of-hearing,” says Jennifer.

 “I’ve had many people approach me and ask all sorts of curious questions about hearing loss and they often request where they can get a pair of hearing aids and ear molds just like mine.
 They’ve learned that it doesn’t matter how old you are, anyone can have a hearing loss, and it’s just a matter of accepting it and moving forward in life.”

 With the help of her hearing aids, Jennifer has gone on to experience success in many aspects of her life.
 She is a writer, photographer, graphic designer, public speaker, and an avid athlete.

 “I’ve accomplished many things such as becoming a Black Belt, fencing, coaching martial arts and ice hockey, and teaching at a summer camp,” says Jennifer.
 “I have also tried out for the Women’s Team Canada in Ice Hockey and Team Canada in Grappling/Jiu Jitsu.”